peiche/cover/README.md

 **1.5.0**
 - Added support for Jetpack's Site Logo module.
+- Added Customizer option to switch header color.
-- Added ability to switch color themes.
+- Added Customizer option to switch overlay color between dark and light.
+- Added support for the Color Posts plugin to set the header color based on post images.
+(Please note that Color Posts requires Jetpack to function.)
+- Added TGM Plugin Activation class to suggest Aesop Story Engine, Jetpack, and Color Posts plugins.

 **1.4.0**
 - Jetpack's Infinite Scrolling module now detects whether or not the footer social menu is present.
-- Update Google Fonts URL to be protocol-relative (thanks to [BforBen](https://github.com/BforBen))
+- Update Google Fonts URL to be protocol-relative (thanks to [@BforBen](https://github.com/BforBen))
 - Added WordPress.org installation directions.

 **1.3.1**